 (a) The Universal Service Charge shall be used as a means of keeping basic telecommunications service affordable in all parts of this State, thereby maintaining universal service, and as a means of supporting access to broadband service in all parts of the State.

-(b) The Public Service Board, after review of a petition of a company holding a certificate of public good to provide telecommunications service in Vermont, and upon finding that the company meets all requirements for designation as an "eligible telecommunications carrier" as defined by the FCC, may designate the company as a Vermont-eligible telecommunications carrier (VETC).
+(b) The Public Utility Commission, after review of a petition of a company holding a certificate of public good to provide telecommunications service in Vermont, and upon finding that the company meets all requirements for designation as an "eligible telecommunications carrier" as defined by the FCC, may designate the company as a Vermont-eligible telecommunications carrier (VETC).

 (c) The supported services a designated VETC must provide are voice telephony services, as defined by the FCC, and broadband Internet access, directly or through an affiliate.
 A VETC receiving support under this section shall use that support for capital improvements in high-cost areas, as defined in subsection (f) of this section, to build broadband capable networks.

-(d) The Board may designate multiple VETCs for a single high-cost area, but each designated VETC shall:
+(d) The Commission may designate multiple VETCs for a single high-cost area, but each designated VETC shall:

 (1) offer supported services to customers at all locations throughout the high-cost area or areas for which it has been designated; and

-(2) for its voice telephone services, meet service quality standards set by the Board.
+(2) for its voice telephone services, meet service quality standards set by the Commission.